dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 First, after GST (Global Stabilization Time), i.e., after communication has become synchronous, views are inherently synchronized through DAG Trans.
-For let $Delta$ be an upper bound on communication after GST.
+For let $\Delta$ be an upper bound on communication after GST.
-Once a view `r` with an honest leader is entered by the first honest party, within $2*Delta$, both the leader and all honest parties enter view `r` as well.
+Once a view `r` with an honest leader is entered by the first honest party, within $2 * \Delta$, both the leader and all honest parties enter view `r` as well.
-Within $4*Delta$, the view-r proposal and votes from all honest partes are spread to everyone.
+Within $4 * \Delta$, the view-r proposal and votes from all honest partes are spread to everyone.

 Second, a future view cannot preempt the current view commit.
 To start a new view, a leader must collect either 2F+1 view-r _votes_ for the leader proposal, hence commit it; or 2F+1 view-(-r) _expirations_, which is impossible.